top of page

 Mentoring also aligns with national priorities, including the R&D People and Culture Strategy, the New Deal for Postgraduate Research, and the focus on People, Culture and Environment in the 2028 Research Excellence Framework (REF).

-In order to encourage sharing of experiences, strategies and insights among supervisors from various disciplines, we will begin by piloting peer mentoring circles and 1-1 mentoring using the approaches detailed below as a starting point.
+In order to encourage sharing of experiences, strategies and insights among supervisors from various disciplines, we are currently piloting peer mentoring circles with our Practitioner Partners.

 How does it work?